 What does a Spokeshave look like?
 A spokeshave is kind of like a plane in this way, except planes are used on flat surfaces.
 Unlike a plane, the hands are to the sides of the body, so they can be used to control the pressure and execution of the cut. … Spokeshaves can have flat, round, concave or convex soles.

 Q. What is a draw knife?

 Answer: A draw knife is a woodworking tool with longer blades to remove large slices of wood rapidly.
-It doesn’t work as smooth as a spokeshave.
+It doesn’t work as smoothly as a spokeshave.

 Q. What is a smoothing plane?

-Answer: A smoothing plane is a bench plane which is capable of producing such a great finish which needs no use of sandpaper, coated abrasives, etc.
+Answer: A smoothing plane is a bench plane that is capable of producing such a great finish which needs no use of sandpaper, coated abrasives, etc.

 Q. What is a block plane?